MGBrebu/intellai-cam/README.md

 This system was created to assist in comparing the efficiency and accuracy differences between two possible face recognition and analysis implementations, and as such is not meant to be fully-featured nor used for any real workload.

 ### Installation
+> This branch only supports analysis using the CPU.
+For GPU support using **WSL2 and Tensorflow with CUDA support**, use the [wsl](https://github.com/MGBrebu/intellai_cam/tree/wsl) branch.
+Make sure to follow the relevant (and extensive) installation instructions for the WSL branch.

 > You **must** have ***Python 3.12*** installed and set as the current interpreter (for this project or globally).
 Python 3.13 has issues with the TensorFlow packages required.

 Clone the repository